JohnGiorgi/CSC412-2506-course-notes/docs/sample_final.md

 ![](./img/sample_midterm_3.png)

 (a) Suppose we want to compute the partition function (\(Z(\theta)\), see [here](../lectures/week_4/#parameterization-of-an-ugm)) using the elimination ordering \(\prec= (1, 2, 3, 4, 5, 6)\).
 If we use the [variable elimination algorithm](../lectures/week_5/#variable-elimination), we will create new intermediate factors.
 What is the largest intermediate factor?

+(b) Add an edge to the original MRF between every pair of variables that end up in the same factor (These are called fill in edges.)
+Draw the resulting MRF.
+What is the size of the largest maximal clique in this graph?

+(c) Now consider elimination ordering \(\prec= (4, 1, 2, 3, 5, 6)\).
+If we use the [variable elimination algorithm](../lectures/week_5/#variable-elimination), we will create new intermediate factors.
+What is the largest intermediate factor?

+(d) Add an edge to the original MRF between every pair of variables that end up in the same factor (These are called fill in edges.)
+Draw the resulting MRF.
+What is the size of the largest maximal clique in this graph?

 __ANSWER__